-Cressida Dick: Police Federation backs Met Police commissioner
+Cressida Dick: Police Federation backs Met commissioner

 Among those who signed the letter calling for Dame Cressida to go were Baroness Lawrence, whose son Stephen was murdered in a racist attack, and Lady Brittan, whose home was raided when her husband Lord Brittan was falsely accused of child abuse.

+The federation, which represents more than 30,000 officers in London, is the staff association to which every constable, sergeant, inspector and chief inspector in the Metropolitan Police Service belongs.

-However, the Police Federation said: "It is easy to comment and criticise from the side-lines."
+In its statement backing Dame Cressida, it said: "It is easy to comment and criticise from the side-lines."

-Ken Marsh chairman of the Metropolitan Police Federation, which represents more than 30,000 officers in London, said Dame Cressida had the "full support of the rank and file".
+Ken Marsh chairman of the Metropolitan Police Federation said Dame Cressida had the "full support of the rank and file".

-He said hat he understands "fully" the positions the letter signatories are in and his "heart goes out to them".
+He said he understood "fully" the position of the letter signatories and that his "heart goes out to them".

-Asked about criticism of Dame Cressida he said: "From what I've seen she's done everything she can to answer all comments that are put to her and everything that's put in front of her."
+Asked about criticism of Dame Cressida, he said: "From what I've seen she's done everything she can to answer all comments that are put to her and everything that's put in front of her."

-A full statement form the Police Federation said: "Whilst the federation does not always agree with the commissioner - the same goes for anyone who holds that post - we think she is doing a good job in difficult circumstances.
+A full statement from the Police Federation said: "Whilst the federation does not always agree with the commissioner - the same goes for anyone who holds that post - we think she is doing a good job in difficult circumstances.

 "Many of the voices we hear calling for the commissioner to go are the same ones who, following the Clapham Common vigil earlier this year, rounded on our colleagues criticising their work.